 There are ways to get free plants for your garden, and I don’t mean bribing the checker at the home improvement store.
 Nope, these are more satisfying anyway!
-The way to get free flowers and plants is to propagate plants that already exist, either from your own garden, or a neighbor or gardening buddies.
-To propagate means to basically cause the plant to multiply… thus taking one plant, and turning it into several, or even many!
-Free garden plants!
+The way to get free flowers and plants is to learn how to propagate plants that already exist, either from your own garden, or a neighbor or gardening buddies.
+Plant propagation means to basically cause the plant to multiply… thus taking one plant, and turning it into several, or even many!
+Free plants for the garden!

 There are many ways to propagate plants, but many of them are too complicated for the average gardener, and usually take extreme patience and a greenhouse.
 I’m going to concentrate on the ones that are easy and within the ability of even a beginner.
 These methods include gathering seed, division, softwood cuttings, and leaf cuttings.